DE-RSE/logo-association/README.md

 ## Specifications

-The *de* lowercasez superscript prefix is set in Montserrat Normal at 14pt.
+The *de* lowercase superscript prefix is set in Montserrat Normal at 14pt.
 The upper bound of the letter *d* aligns horizontally with the upper bound of the "hexagon" logo.
-The center of the letter *e* aligns verticalls with the left bound of the "hexagon" logo.
+The center of the letter *e* aligns vertically with the left bound of the "hexagon" logo.

 The letters *R* and *E* cutouts in the "hexagon" logo are based on the respective